V for Vendetta (film): Critical response

-On review aggregator Rotten Tomatoes, the film holds a 73% approval rating based on 257 reviews, with an average rating of 6.80/10.
+On review aggregator Rotten Tomatoes, the film holds a 73% approval rating based on 258 reviews, with an average rating of 6.80/10.
 The website's critics consensus reads, "Visually stunning and thought-provoking, V For Vendetta's political pronouncements may rile some, but its story and impressive set pieces will nevertheless entertain."
 Metacritic, which uses a weighted average, assigned the film a score of 62 out of 100 based on 39 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Ebert and Roeper gave the film a "two thumbs up" rating.
 Roger Ebert stated that V for Vendetta "almost always has something going on that is actually interesting, inviting us to decode the character and plot and apply the message where we will".
 Margaret Pomeranz and David Stratton from At the Movies stated that despite the problem of never seeing Weaving's face, there was good acting and an interesting plot, adding that the film is also disturbing, with scenes reminiscent of Nazi Germany.

 Jonathan Ross from the BBC blasted the film, calling it a "woeful, depressing failure" and stating that the "cast of notable and familiar talents such as John Hurt and Stephen Rea stand little chance amid the wreckage of the Wachowski siblings' dismal script and its particularly poor dialogue."
 Sean Burns of Philadelphia Weekly gave the film a 'D', criticising the film's treatment of its political message as being "fairly dim, adolescent stuff," as well as expressing dislike for the "barely decorated sets with television-standard overlit shadow-free cinematography by the late Adrian Biddle.
 The film is a visual insult."
 On Alan Moore removing his name from the project, Burns says "it's not hard to see why," as well as criticising Portman's performance: "Portman still seems to believe that standing around with your mouth hanging open constitutes a performance."

 Harry Guerin from the Irish TV network RTÉ states the film "works as a political thriller, adventure and social commentary and it deserves to be seen by audiences who would otherwise avoid any/all of the three".
 He added that the film will become "a cult favourite whose reputation will only be enhanced with age."
 Andy Jacobs for the BBC gave the film two stars out of five, remarking that it is "a bit of a mess ... it rarely thrills or engages as a story."

+Empire magazine named the film the 418th greatest movie of all time in 2008.

+Accolades

 V for Vendetta received few awards, although at the 2007 Saturn Awards Natalie Portman won the Best Actress award.
 The film was nominated for the Hugo Award for Best Dramatic Presentation, Long Form in 2007.
-V was included on Fandomania list of The 100 Greatest Fictional Characters.
-Empire magazine named the film the 418th greatest movie of all time in 2008.